Where To See The Northern Lights in Iceland

 Is Iceland one of the best places to see the northern lights?

 Absolutely.
-Iceland lies within the so-called Auroral Oval where northern lights activity is at its most intense.
-You can see spectacular displays of the northern lights in Iceland – as long as you choose where to stay carefully.
+Iceland lies within the Auroral Oval where northern lights activity is at its most intense.
+You can see spectacular displays of the northern lights in Iceland – and carefully choosing where to stay will help maximise your chances.

 I was thinking of spending a couple of nights in Reykjavik…